brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

         return layers
 ```

-Finally, we create a pipeline wrapper around `model`, that be fed later to the `deepspeed.initialize()` declaration:
+Finally, we create a pipeline wrapper around `model`, that will be fed later to the `deepspeed.initialize()` as model:

 ```python
 model = deepspeed.pip.PipelineModule(layers=model.to_layers(), num_stages=2)